Click the + icons to expand sections below.

 Courses that are dropped after the add/drop period, but prior to the end of the tenth (10th) week of the trimester, will result in a grade of W. Courses dropped after the tenth (10th) week will result in the grade of WF.

-A student who is enrolled in a college preparation course may not drop such course without approval from the Director of Academic and Student Affairs.
+A student who is enrolled in a college preparation course may not drop such course without approval from the Dean of Academic and Student Affairs.

 International students and students receiving financial aid or veteran's assistance should notify the Financial Services Department before dropping any class to learn how it will affect current or future financial aid eligibility.